ST6018 - Advanced Sports Therapy (2019/20)

 LO7: Critically analyse the evidence that underpins electrotherapy.

-A practical assessment will be used to assess a student’s ability to safely and effectively apply manual therapy techniques to the vertebral column.
+A practical assessment will be used to assess a student’s ability to use spinal special tests and safely and effectively apply manual therapy techniques to the vertebral column.

 A piece of written coursework will assess a student’s knowledge of how to clinically justify chosen methods to treat spinal dysfunction